Paul Romanuk: Early freelance work

-Upon graduating from Ryerson in 1984, in addition to continuing as the radio voice of the Ontario Hockey League's Oshawa Generals, Romanuk added a few more freelance gigs.
+Upon graduating from Ryerson in 1984, Romanuk added a few more freelance gigs.

-First on Hockey Night in Canada as stats assistant and runner for the CBC Sports on-air hockey personnel—play-by-play announcer Bob Cole, colour commentator Harry Neale, and studio host Dave Hodge—a job he did until 1987.
-While working behind the scenes at HNIC, on March 14, 1987, Romanuk was among the first hand witnesses of Dave Hodge's pen flip, an incident where the host—irritated over the network's insistence on cutting to local news at 11 pm rather than sticking with coverage of an exciting conclusion to Canadiens vs. Flyers game that had been headed into overtime—criticized the CBC live on air while signing off to throw to local news.
+First on Hockey Night in Canada as a statistics assistant and runner for the CBC Sports on-air hockey personnel—play-by-play announcer Bob Cole, colour commentator Harry Neale, and studio host Dave Hodge—a job he did until 1987.
+While working behind the scenes at HNIC, on March 14, 1987, Romanuk was among the first hand witnesses of Hodge's "pen flip", an incident that led to the prominent host's termination from the network.

-Additionally, fresh graduate Romanuk freelanced for the new all-sports cable channel TSN, starting there as a newsroom editorial assistant in February 1985, months after the channel's September 1984 launch.
-Aside from working in the fledgling network's newsroom, he soon got the opportunity to contribute field pieces and file on-camera reports, even doing the occasional update on TSN's central nightly sports newscast SportsDesk.
+Additionally, from February 1985, fresh graduate Romanuk freelanced for the new all-sports cable channel TSN, starting there as a newsroom editorial assistant.
+He soon got the opportunity to contribute field pieces and file on-camera reports, even doing the occasional update on TSN's central nightly sports newscast SportsDesk.

-With his television profile raised as a result of the TSN on-camera appearances, Romanuk got hired to host the OHL Game of the Week presentation during the 1986–87 season on Global Television Network.
-This further television exposure led to Calgary's CFAC-TV station (at the time still nominally unaffiliated though increasingly reliant on Global's programming) offering him C$50,000, an amount Romanuk in a later interview described as "more money than I had been making from all my freelance gigs put together", for a full-time job of reporting and anchoring their Newsfirst news show.
-The 25-year-old took the generous offer, bringing his girlfriend along across the country in 1987.
-However, mere months after moving to Calgary, Romanuk received a full-time reporter position offer for TSN's SportsDesk back in Toronto and decided to take it to the displeasure of his Calgary employers.
+With his television profile raised via TSN on-camera appearances, Romanuk got hired to host the OHL Game of the Week presentation during the 1986–87 season on Global Television Network.
+This further television exposure led to Calgary's CFAC-TV station (at the time still nominally unaffiliated though increasingly reliant on Global's programming) offering him C$50,000, an amount Romanuk described as "more money than I had been making from all my freelance gigs put together", for a full-time reporter job that further included anchoring their Newsfirst news show.
+The 25-year-old accepted, bringing his girlfriend along across the country in 1987.
+Mere months after moving to Calgary, however, Romanuk received a full-time reporter position offer on TSN's SportsDesk back in Toronto and decided to take it to the displeasure of his Calgary employers.

 TSN

-In October 1987, Romanuk began at TSN as a full-time commentator and reporter.
+In October 1987, Romanuk returned to TSN as a full-time commentator and reporter.